-There was no further need for words, after that, One word-"Mamma"-the childish terms of address I had not heard from her lips since she was a tiny girl-that told me all I needed to know.
+There was no further need for words, after that.
+One word-"Mamma"-the childish terms of address I had not heard from her line since the had not heard from her lips since she was a tiny girl-that told me all I needed to know.
 I had, after all, found again the daughter I had lost.